Collection Highlights and Items of Note

 World War II Records

 This collection of 20 files was compiled by the Portsmouth War Records Committee during the World War II years.
-It includes reports business, club and organizations), photographs, scrapbooks, newspaper clippings, posters and pamphlets.
+It includes photographs, scrapbooks, newspaper clippings, posters, pamphlets, and reports from businesses, clubs, and organizations.

 Library Staff and volunteers have redesigned our previous digital archive for easier use and better access to the fragile and historic items found in the Special Collections Room.
 While protecting the integrity of the original items, the library wants to share the items we care for with the community.
 Our hope, as we continue to identify interesting items and digitize them, is to also create a dialogue with the Portsmouth community about our shared local history.
-Please do use the commenting feature to share memories and facts about each item.
-To learn more about future digitization plans, or ask questions about the items included, please visit the Special Collections Room, email email@example.com , or call (603) 766-1725 or 1723.
+Please use the commenting feature to share memories and facts about each item.
+To learn more about future digitization plans, or ask questions about the items included, please visit the Special Collections Room, submit a question using the contact form for Katie, or call (603) 766-1723.

-Sarah Haven Foster (1827-1900), was the daughter of John Welsh Foster (1789-1852) and Mary (Appleton) Foster.
-She lived, and painted, in Portsmouth, in the surrounding area, and abroad.
-A collection of nearly 1000 watercolors was gifted to the Library by her sister, Mary A. Foster, in 1901.
+Sarah Haven Foster (1827-1900) was the daughter of John Welsh Foster (1789-1852) and Mary (Appleton) Foster.
+She lived and painted in Portsmouth, the surrounding area, and abroad.
+A collection of nearly 1000 watercolors was gifted to the Library by her sister Mary A. Foster in 1901.

 This collection has received conservation and preservation care through grants from the Rosamond Thaxter Foundation and the New Hampshire Conservation License Plate Program.